lablup/backend.ai-docs-webui/docs/import_run/import_run.rst

 Import & Run notebooks and github repository
 =============================================

-Backend.ai supports executing Jupyter notebook files and importing github repository on the fly.
-You don't need to create download into your local storage and re-upload it.
+Backend.AI supports executing Jupyter notebook files and importing github repository on the fly.
+You don't need to create or download into your local storage and re-upload it.
 The only thing you have to do is input a valid URL you want to execute or import, and click the button on the right side.